OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 The Python client currently only offers a ``get_tensor()`` option for retrieving tensors.
-In this methodology, a NumPy array is returned to the user, and the only required input to the function is the name of the tensor to retrieve because all the type and dimensions information are embedded in the NumPy array object.
+In this methodology, a NumPy array is returned to the user, and the only required input to the function is the name of the tensor to retrieve because the type and dimensions of the tensor are embedded in the NumPy array object.
 The Python interface for ``get_tensor()`` is shown below.
 In the Python implementation of ``get_tensor()``, the memory associated with the retrieved tensor will be freed when the NumPy array